Joint Electronics Type Designation System: Type Designation (Systems, Subsystems, Centers, Central, Sets)

 The type designation used to specify Systems, Subsystems, Centers, Central, and Sets is made up of a prefix AN/, three type designation indicator letters, a hyphen, and a type designation number.
 The AN prefix signifies Army-Navy.
 The three type designation letters (chosen from the table below) specify where the equipment is used, what the equipment is, and what its purpose is.
-The type designation number helps specify the exact item; subsequent items with the same Installation/Type/Purpose are numbered sequentially (ie. the next item developed after the AN/PRC-34 would be the AN/PRC-35).
+The type designation number helps specify the exact item; subsequent items with the same Installation/Type/Purpose are numbered sequentially (i.e. the next item developed after the AN/PRC-34 would be the AN/PRC-35).